Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Numerical results

-The formulation \eqref{eq:model-problem-weak-abstract-reduced} has been solved with piecewise linear finite elements for the displacement and with different values of the dimension $N$ of the reduced Lagrange multipliers space. \pgfplotstableread[col sep=comma,comment chars={c}]{./data/test1/convergence_errorOnxy.csv}\DataConvxy \pgfplotstableread[col sep=comma,comment chars={c}]{./data/test1/convergence_errorOnx-y.csv}\DataConvxmy \pgfplotsset{width=6cm,compat=1.8}
+with $c_1 = \dfrac{ r_i\bar{u}R^2}{R^2 - r_i^2}$.
+The analytical solution for the Lagrange multiplier is $\Lambda = 12 \pi \frac{\bar{u}}{R^2 - r_i^2}$.
+The formulation \eqref{eq:model-problem-weak-abstract-reduced} has been solved with piecewise linear finite elements for the displacement and with different values of the dimension $N$ of the reduced Lagrange multiplier space.